PoisotLab/SpeciesInteractionNetworks.jl/docs/src/random_networks/permutations.md

-To showcase `swap!` in practice, we will work through through a simple example of (i) generating a perfectly nested network, (ii) shuffling interactions by maintaining the generality of top-level species, and (iii) looking at the way nestdeness of top and bottom level species changes with each successive swaps.
+To showcase `swap!` in practice, we will work through through a simple example of (i) generating a perfectly nested network, (ii) shuffling interactions by maintaining the generality of top-level species, and (iii) looking at the way the nestdeness of the entire network changes with each successive swap.

 ```@example 1
 using SpeciesInteractionNetworks